readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 * The canonical :doc:`custom domain </custom-domains>` if you have one, otherwise the default :ref:`subdomain <hosting:subdomain support>` will be used.

-For example, if you have a project named ``docs`` with a custom domain ``https://docs.example.com``.
+For example, if you have a project named ``example-docs`` with a custom domain ``https://docs.example.com``.
-A search engine like Google will index both domains, ``http://docs.readthedocs.io`` and ``https://docs.example.com``.
+A search engine like Google will index both domains, ``http://example-docs.readthedocs.io`` and ``https://docs.example.com``.

-But you'll want to use ``https://docs.example.com`` as your canonical domain, this means that when Google indexes a page like ``https://docs.readthedocs.io/en/9.0/``, it will know that it should really point at ``https://docs.example.com/en/latest/``.
+But you'll want to use ``https://docs.example.com`` as your canonical domain, this means that when Google indexes a page like ``https://example-docs.readthedocs.io/en/9.0/``, it will know that it should really point at ``https://docs.example.com/en/latest/``, thus avoiding duplicating the content.

 Implementation
 --------------